ASNA/SunFarm/docs/merging-two-screens.md

 ASNA QSys Runtime uses [Partial classes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) to *complete* the equivalent database facilities built-into RPG Language.

 >Note: When adding new database file references to a C# Program, the implementation of the *partial* IO classes needs to be re-generated.
-We will show later in this chapter how that is done (with ASNA Tools integrated with Visual Studio 2019).
+We will show later in this chapter how that is done (using *Monarch Base Dev Tools* integrated with Visual Studio 2019).

 ### Declaring Sales and Returns Database file